What Courses Do You Take in a Business Management Program?

 Managers need a mix of leadership skills and management knowledge.

-In this principles course, you’ll examine the management process, including topics like organizational planning, goal setting, and team building.
+In this course, you’ll examine the management process, including organizational planning, goal setting, and team building.

 The class emphasizes leadership methods, conflict management, and strategic human resources management You’ll work on strengthening your communication skills, too.

-You’ll typically take introductory management business courses in your first or second year.
-And then use the key skills you acquire in upper-division courses like project management, strategic leadership, and supervising teams.
+You’ll typically take introductory management business courses in your first or second year an use the skills you acquire in upper-division courses like project management, strategic leadership, and supervising teams.

 Business Statistics